janikvonrotz/olmoto/README.md

 * Install heroku toolbelt and make it ready for deployment.
 * Run `npm run heroku`.

+# Nice to have

+* Auto delete old cover

 # Todo

 * Event view - GoogleMaps